drupa 2020: what you will see in Düsseldorf

 And that’s why you need to know what you are looking at: concepts and technology demos are great for a long-term vision.
 But if you need to replace a machine or add additional capacity, you need something that works from day one.
 Please, keep that in mind when you look at all those fancy, shiny new stuff in Düsseldorf…

-PS: This is the list of Landa Digital Printing installments to date (latest update: april 2024; in case I missed one, please let me know).
-It also includes the type of press – only two of the original seven different types are being shipped – and the installation or production ready date that I found on the Landa Digital Printing Twitter-account.
-You can find all kinds of dates and announcements on their Twitter-account: showing interest, tests in Israel, signing an agreement, making the press ready for shipment, the shipment, installation, first real production and in the ‘reference sites’ also the date of open houses.
-So read tweets carefully!
+PS: This is the list of Landa Digital Printing sales and installments to date (latest update: September 2024; in case I missed one, please let me know).
+It also includes the type of press – only two of the original seven different types are being shipped – and the sales or installation or production ready date that I found on the Landa Digital Printing Twitter-account, their LinkedIn page or any other reliable source.
+You can find all kinds of dates and announcements on their Twitter and LinkedIn account: showing interest, tests in Israel, signing an agreement, making the press ready for shipment, the shipment, installation, first real production and in the ‘reference sites’ also the date of open houses.
+So read tweets, posts carefully!

 (in the past there have been many promises and strong claims, here’s an overview, check yourself if the promises were met…)